erou/erou.github.io/index.md

 ## Teaching

-I teach in the french system [CPGE](https://en.wikipedia.org/wiki/Classe_pr%C3%A9paratoire_aux_grandes_%C3%A9coles), you can look at it in the teaching section (in french).
+I am an oral examiner in [CPGE](https://en.wikipedia.org/wiki/Classe_pr%C3%A9paratoire_aux_grandes_%C3%A9coles), you can look at it in the teaching section (in french).